-If you feel lower moods than you usually do during the winter months but perk up the rest of the year, you could have Seasonal Affective Disorder (SAD).
+If you feel lower moods than you usually do during the winter months but perk up the rest of the year, you could have seasonal affective disorder (SAD).
 This type of depression typically occurs during late fall or early winter—when daylight hours at non-tropical latitudes are reduced—and generally improves when spring arrives.

 Focus on Overall Wellness